j-khan/Parloa/README.md

-# UI Automation of ClickDOC Application (Login and Search Page only)
+# UI Automation of Parloa Application (Login and Search Page only)

 ## Pre-req to run this code are: